Meat-packing industry: Argentina

 Argentina had the natural resources and human talent to build a world-class meat-packing industry.
-However its success in reaching European markets was limited by the poor quality control in the production of their meat and the general inferiority of frozen meat to the chilled meat exported by the United States and Australia.
+However, its success in reaching European markets was limited by the poor quality control in the production of its meat and the general inferiority of frozen meat to the chilled meat exported by the United States and Australia.
 By 1900, the Argentine government encouraged investment in the industry to improve quality.
-The British dominated the world shipping industry, and began fitting their ships for cold air containers, and built new refrigerated steamers.
-When the Argentine industry finally secured a large slice of the British market, Pateros and trade restrictions limited its penetration of the Continent.
+The British dominated the world shipping industry and began fitting their ships for cold air containers, and built new refrigerated steamers.
+When the Argentine industry finally secured a large slice of the British market, foot-and-mouth disease and trade restrictions limited its penetration of the Continent.

 China

-Meat in China moved from a minor specialty commodity to a major factor in the food supply in the late 20th century thanks to the rapid emergence of a middle-class with upscale tastes and plenty of money.
+Meat in China moved from a minor specialty commodity to a major factor in the food supply in the late 20th century thanks to the rapid emergence of a middle class with upscale tastes and plenty of money.
 It was a transition from a country able to provide a small ration of meat for urban citizens only to the world's largest meat producer; it was a movement from a handful of processing facilities in major cities to thousands of modern meat-packing and processing plants throughout the country, alongside the rapid growth of a middle-class with spending money.

-Negative effects on meat-packers
+Labor and safety issues

+In the early 20th century, meatpacking companies employed new immigrants as strikebreakers during labor actions initiated by existing workers, who were often earlier immigrants themselves or the immediate descendants of immigrants.
+The publication of the Upton Sinclair novel The Jungle in the U.S. in 1906 shocked the public with the poor working conditions and unsanitary practices in the meat-packing plants in the United States, specifically Chicago.

+Meat-packing plants, like many industries in the early 20th century, overworked their employees, failed to maintain adequate safety measures, and actively fought unionization.
+Meat-packing workers were exposed to dangerous chemicals and sharp machinery, and routinely suffered horrific injuries.
+Public pressure of the U.S. Congress led to the passage of the Meat Inspection Act and Pure Food and Drug Act (both passed in 1906 on the same day) to ensure better regulations of the meat-packing industry.